 Common Ways of Handling Rental Properties in an Estate Plan

-When you meet with your attorney during the estate plan creation process, he or she will go over the list of all of your assets and make recommendations accordingly.
-Your Investment properties is no different.
+When you meet with your attorney during the estate plan creation process, he or she will go over the list of all your assets and make recommendations accordingly.
+Your investment property is no different.
 While there are several ways to handle this type of asset, the following are three of the more common:

 - Leave the property to your beneficiaries under the terms of your will.
 During your lifetime, the home will continue to be owned in your name.